sayan-code-max/Stop-Watch/README.md

 # Stop-Watch
-This Stop-Watch contains hr, min, sec and mili-sec.
+This Stop-Watch contains hr, min and sec.